-Jim Probasco is a freelance writer and editor with more than 22 years' experience writing for print, radio and television media.
+Jim Probasco is a freelance writer and editor with over two decades of experience writing for print, radio and television media.
 He is the author of A Parent's Guide to Band and Orchestra and A Parent's Guide to Teaching Music, as well as several other books in the field of music education.

 Jim was head writer for a series of Public Broadcasting Service television specials and staff comedy writer for the Marconi Award winning Gary Burbank Show on WLW radio.
 He continues to write radio short form comedy that airs on more than 200 stations nationwide.

 Business and Finance Specialist

 Currently, Jim edits and writes business and finance-related content for more than 100 print and online outlets.

 Jim leads Celebration Brass, a church-sponsored group for senior musicians.
 He has directed several adult and youth community and corporate sponsored bands, including serving as director of the NCR Corporation Youth Concert Band for 20 years.

 Jim retired from public schools after 34 years as a music teacher and supervisor of music and fine arts.
 He holds both Bachelor's and Master's degrees in Music Education.